 Page

 Management's Discussion and Analysis 1

-Independent Auditor's Report 4
+Independent Auditors' Report 4

 Financial Statements

 Statements of Net Assets 5

 Statements of Changes in Net Assets 6

 Notes to Financial Statements 7

-Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing 20
+Independent Auditors' Report on Internal Control over Financial Repo and on Compliance and Other Matters Based on an Audit of Finance Statements Performed in Accordance with Government Auditing 0

-Standards 20

-Management's Discussion and Analysis For the Fiscal Years Ended September 30, 2007 and 2006
+Management's Discussion and Analysis For the Fiscal Years Ended September 30, 2008 and 2007

-This section of the annual report presents the Joint Trust Fund Committee's management discussion and analysis of the Trust Fund for the People of the Republic of the Marshall Islands' (Trust Fund) financial performance for the years ended September 30, 2007 and 2006.
+The following represents the Joint Trust Fund Committee's management discussion and analysis of the Trust Fund for the People of the Republic of the Marshall Islands' (Trust Fund) financial performance for the years ended September 30, 2008 and 2007.
 Please read it in conjunction with the Trust Fund's financial statements, which follow this section.